 ConfD runs in a client-server model.
 ConfD runs as a server daemon process and your instrumentation applications run as client processes.
-This makes ConfD very flexible in that ConfD and your applications can run on one CPU or be easily distributed across multiple CPUs, e.g., in a chassis environment.
+This makes ConfD very flexible in that ConfD and your applications can run on one CPU or be easily distributed across multiple CPUs or VMs.
 ConfD also provides support for multi-core CPUs.

 No. Many customers use ConfD for classical systems with CLI, SNMP and Web UI only.
 ConfD is data-model centric, not NETCONF centric.

 Data-models are defined in YANG (RFC6020) irrespective of northbound interfaces like REST, CLI, SNMP, NETCONF etc. One unified data-model keeps all northbound interfaces consistent.
-There are Tail-f specific annotations which can be added, for example, CLI specific knowledge into the data-model or instrumentation hook locations.
+There are Tail-f specific annotations which can be added into the data-model for things such as CLI specific knowledge or instrumentation hook locations.

 - CDB, built-in database: ConfD comes with an embedded light-weight efficient database for configuration and operational data.
 The schema is automatically rendered from the data-model.
 CDB provides replication support for High Availability environments.